The Long Trail School Club Handbook

 - See Off-Campus travel

-- Raffles and other games of chance are prohibited fundraisers.
+- Games of chance are prohibited fundraisers.

 - All money raised by a club must be deposited into their student account within 24 hours of receipt.